OpenMD/OpenMD/docs/INSTALL.md

 If you are going to be extending or developing OpenMD, you’ll need the following tools:

-* [antlr](https://www.antlr2.org/ – our tool for parsing meta-data files.
+* [antlr](https://www.antlr2.org/) – our tool for converting grammars
-You’ll want version 2, not 3.
+into parsers for `omd` files.
+You’ll want version 2.77, not 3 or 4.

 * [gengetopt](https://www.gnu.org/software/gengetopt/gengetopt.html) - a
 tool to generate C code to parse the command line arguments argc and argv